Offonika/saharlight-ux/services/webapp/ui/README.md

 - shadcn-ui
 - Tailwind CSS

+## Hardware acceleration

+The web client prefers hardware-accelerated rendering via WebGL.
+If the browser falls back to software rendering, the application will show a warning and some graphics features may be disabled.
+In trusted environments that still require software rendering, start the browser with `--enable-unsafe-swiftshader` to allow SwiftShader.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a6cc1696-4643-4e14-b587-2421843125e1) and click on Share -> Publish.